prapin/LuaClassBasedCall/README.md

             inputs aruguments are simply placed after the code snippet, without the `Inputs` constructor.
 There are no `Outputs` arguments, instead one (or zero) output result is directly returned by the function.
 You have to specify the template return type.
             `TCall` also throws an exception in case of errors.
+*   Form with <<, >> and | :  This is another alternate syntax, inspired from iostream
+            classes in the C++ Standard Library.
+It is just a wrapper on top of `PCall`.
+            Note that you have to place every argument and the script snippet in the same instruction.
+*   Form with <<, >> and || :  If a logical OR is used instead of the bitwise OR, the syntax becomes a wrapper over `ECall` which may throw an exception.

 The `"script"` argument can either be a piece of Lua code, which will be loaded using `luaL_loadstring`, or a filename prefixed by the `@` character, which will be loaded by `luaL_loadfile`.